AlkalineSalts/brilliant-depths/Game/_GameRoot/Modding Guide.md

 *	PartyMember.getClass(self) - Gets the class of the party member.
 Value returned is of PartyMember.Classes.
 *	PartyMember.getNumericHealthState(self) - Gets the healthstate of the player as a number from 0 to 100.
 *	PartyMember.setNumericHealthState(self, value) - Sets the healthstate of the player.
 Must a a number.
 Is capped at 100 and floored at 0.
 *	PartyMember.getHealthState(self) - Gets the healthstate.
-Value returned is of PartyMember.HealthState.
-Values are {Great, Good, Fair, Poor}
+Value returned is a string.
+Potential values are {Great, Good, Fair, Poor}

 Additionally, the party has some functions of its own.

 *	party.getAverageHealth(self) - returns the average healthstate of the party.
-Returns it as the enum PartyMember.HealthState
+Returns it as a string of values {Great, Good, Fair, Poor}.
 *	party.findPartyMembers(self, boolFunc) --Accepts a boolean function, which it applies to the party members as (boolFunc(party_member)).
 Returns a list which contains all party members that meet this criteria.
 Returns an empty list if none fit the criteria.

 #### Event Data ####